firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ### Flog

-I use [flog](http://ruby.sadi.st/Flog.html) to check complexity of my classes and strive to keep the average under 5:
+I use [flog](http://ruby.sadi.st/Flog.html) to check complexity of my classes and strive to keep the average complexity per method under 5:

 ```
 $ flog app